-4.14.2 Removal of Mandatory Retirement
+4.14.3.
+Removal of Mandatory Retirement

-- 4.14.2.1 When discussing or proposing Pension Plan design changes as a pension partner, FPSE should continue to consider carefully the predictable intergenerational effects those changes will have on the availability of work for newer faculty and on the amount of work older faculty may, with as little impact as possible, be able to let go of. - 4.14.2.2 FPSE will advocate for pension rules which would require both employers and employees to make contributions to the Pension Plan regardless of whether the employee is already collecting a pension.
+- 4.14.3.1.
+When discussing or proposing Pension Plan design changes as a pension partner, FPSE should continue to consider carefully the predictable intergenerational effects those changes will have on the availability of work for newer faculty and on the amount of work older faculty may, with as little impact as possible, be able to let go of. - 4.14.3.2.
+FPSE will advocate for pension rules which would require both employers and employees to make contributions to the Pension Plan regardless of whether the employee is already collecting a pension with further retirement incentives as needed.
+(2013, 2017)

-4.15 EXCLUDED PERSONNEL
+4.15.
+EXCLUDED PERSONNEL

 FPSE recommends to member organizations that, during a time of lay-off to regular members of an association, the association shall strongly resist any further development of excluded positions at the institution.
-(1983 AGM)
+(1983)

-4.16 SEARCH PROCESSES
+4.16.
+SEARCH PROCESSES

 FPSE recommends that locals inform their members of the laws and responsibilities involved in search processes (including those processes involved in lay-off procedures); and ensure all search processes are carefully monitored and grieved whenever violations of due process occur.
+(1997)

-4.17 DEGREE COMPLETION
+4.17.
+DEGREE COMPLETION

 Protection of job security for university level instructors should be equivalent to protection for other instructors.
-(1991 AGM)
+(1991)

-4.18 Union Delivery of Training
+4.18.
+Union Delivery of Training